 In case of a disagreement between the majority co-owner and the other co-owners there will be a deadlock.
 The co-owners will have to reach a compromise, using if necessary the mediation or arbitration mechanisms provided in their declaration of co-ownership.
 And in the event there are no such provisions in the declaration of co-ownership, they may request the intervention of the court to resolve the deadlock.

-Thus, the developer’s voting rights are progressively reduced, except for that fraction which serves as his residence.
+Thus, the developer’s voting rights are progressively reduced, except for that fraction which he occupies.
 It is appropriate to identify three distinct periods:

 Consequences of voting rights reduction